libigl/libigl/tutorial/tutorial.md

 ![The Matlab spy function is called from a libigl-based application.](images/602_Matlab_1.png)

-The results of matlab computations can be returned back to the C++ application
+The results of Matlab computations can be returned back to the C++ application

 ```cpp
 igl::mleval(&engine,"[EV,~] = eigs(-L,10,'sm')");